-Both changes run through, if the table is empty (or in columns although if only null values are present).
-In the Orderentry example it will work for now (because all the tables are empty initially).
+Both changes are applied, if the table is empty (or if the column only conatins null values).
+In the simple-example example it will initially runwithout errors (because all the tables are empty initially).
 But if you write data into the tables, then this leads to an error message.

-Notices: If an error occurred no changes are made to the schema, thus it can’t happen that a transfer was only “half” performed.
+Notices: If an error like this occurres no changes are made to the schema, thus it can’t happen that a transfer was only “half” performed.

 This lock can be avoided with the so-called “dropmode”.
-In the Orderentry example you need to change the entry dropmode=”false” into dropmode=”true” in the build.xml.
+In the simple-example example you need to change the entry dropmode=”false” into dropmode=”true” in the build.xml.

 Extension of the data model

-In typical products 90-95% of the changes to the data model are extensions, which can usually be easily implemented with Orcas.
+In typical products 90-95% of the changes to the data model are extensions, which can simply be handled by Orcas.

 Modification of the data model

-Changes that do not directly refer to data (eg to expand the Index by a column) are usually also easily to handle with Orcas.
+Changes that do not directly refer to data (eg to expand the Index by a column) are usually also handled by Orcas.

-But as soon as a data migration is required, Orcas can no longer recognize the necessary changes by a simple adjustment.
+But as soon as a data migration is required, Orcas can no longer recognize the necessary changes by a simple comparison.
 These include the use cases Rename a table and Rename a column.